STREAM3/visISC/README.md

 # visisc
-A visualisation library for event data anaylised using the pyISC anomaly detection framework.
+A visualisation library for event data analysed using the pyISC anomaly detection framework.

 ##Prerequisite